-- Each pair of clips should give the same map, whether read up or down. - These ones don't seem so bad, but there are lots of sign problems lurking here! - Often there's a sign problem one way but not the other.
+- Each pair of clips should give the same map, whether read up or down. - These ones don't seem so bad (there are no R3 moves), but there are lots of sign problems lurking here! - Often there's a sign problem one way but not the other.